Free shipping over $35

 Step 1: Prep Your Walls

-Before anything touches the wall, make sure the surface is flat, dry and dust-free.
-Wipe down the wall with a damp cloth or paper towel and allow it to fully dry.
+Before anything touches the wall, make sure the surface is flat, dry, and dust-free.
+Wipe it down with a damp cloth or paper towel and allow it to fully dry.

-Before anything touches the wall, make sure the surface is flat, dry and dust-free.
-Wipe down the wall with a damp cloth or paper towel and allow it to fully dry.
+Before anything touches the wall, make sure the surface is flat, dry, and dust-free.
+Wipe it down with a damp cloth or paper towel and allow it to fully dry.

 Step 2: Peel the Backing